STEM Fields - What Is STEM?

 Here are some of the top STEM careers that offer both challenge and reward:

-Differentiating STEM And STEAM Education
+Differentiating STEM and STEAM Education

 STEAM education expands upon the foundation of STEM by integrating arts into the mix.
 This holistic approach recognizes that creativity and artistic expression are essential components of innovation and problem-solving.
 By embracing the arts, STEAM aims to foster well-rounded individuals who can approach challenges from diverse angles.